Soldiers foil suicide attack on Yemen gas pumping station

 “The vehicle exploded before it reached the port and without causing any losses to the soldiers,” the official, who asked not to be named, told Reuters.
 He said the suicide bomber had died in the blast and that the facility was unaffected.

-The LNG project has two production trains with a combined capacity of 6.7 million metric tons per year, with exports going mainly to Asia, and also to Europe and the Americas.
+The LNG project has two production trains with a combined capacity of 6.7 million tonnes per year, with exports going mainly to Asia, and also to Europe and the Americas.

 Yemen’s gas and oil pipelines have often been sabotaged since anti-government protests broke out in January 2011, but this was the first reported attack on the heavily guarded pumping station.